 1. The applicant must produce/include medical evidence to support the need for leave beyond the available accumulated leave.

-2. This form and supporting documentation is forwarded to the Director of Human Resources for review and approval.
+2. This form and supporting documentation is forwarded to the Associate Vice Chancellor and Chief Human Resources Officer for review and approval.

 B. When the request is approved, the management of the program will be handled by the Benefits Representative who will send an e-mail to the UNCSA campus, advising UNCSA employees of the approval of shared leave for the applicant.